BPLIM/Workshops/BPLIM2020/readme.md

 # BPLIM Workshop 2020

 In this folder you can find all the presentations for the workshop "Data Visualization".
+If you were not able to attend the live sessions, you may watch the videos [here](https://www.youtube.com/playlist?list=PLUZo4TFBklMYZhiVPzuV_Oxaqay2WbQIM).

 ## Presentations